 You MUST prepay to attend this class.

-$20-$40+.
+This is a drop in class and the sliding scale is per class/per week. $20-$40+.
 We highly encourage people (especially white folks) who have financial access to pay as much as they can (perhaps more than $40) to help fund folks who do not have access.

 The only way that this model works successfully is when people give what they authentically can, remembering that we are all conditioned in a model of scarcity and that it is often uncomfortable to give in this framework.
 For people who cannot afford the sliding scale: we will are offering scholarships to low income folks.
 Priority for BIPOC.